-When time allows, however, I much prefer lamb chops prepared at home.
-An easy Moroccan marinade of garlic, lemon juice, mint and Moroccan spices adds tangy, zesty flavor, helping to transform the chops into a memorable family or company meal.
+An easy Moroccan marinade of garlic, lemon juice, mint, and Moroccan spices adds tangy, zesty flavor, helping to transform the chops into a memorable family or company meal.

 Select rib or loin lamb chops.
 Allow the meat to marinate at least several hours (overnight is better) for tender, flavorful results.
 If weather or time doesn't allow for grilling, you can broil or pan-sear the meat instead.

 Moroccan grilled meats are often served with Moroccan Mint Tea.
 Consider adding the following side dishes for a complete meal: Green Bean and New Potato Saute and Zaalouk - Cooked Salad of Eggplant and Tomato.